DarkWarrior111/devjam-vigenere-cipher/README.md

 -   [x] User can generate a random encryption key
 -   [x] User can encrypt uppercase letters, numbers and symbols if they choose to

+**Note:** If a character of input or key is not present inside characterlist (default: lowercase a-z), the cipher returns the same character without encrypting

 # Dependencies

 -   Next.js